ros2-gbp/foxglove_sdk_vendor-release/README.md

 # foxglove_sdk_vendor

-ROS 2 vendor package that downloads the prebuilt [Foxglove SDK](https://docs.foxglove.dev/docs/sdk) release artifacts and installs the headers plus `libfoxglove.a` static library into the workspace.
+ROS 2 vendor package that downloads the prebuilt [Foxglove SDK](https://docs.foxglove.dev/docs/sdk) release artifacts, installs the public headers, and builds a shared library that contains the SDK's C++ wrapper sources linked against the bundled `libfoxglove.a`.
+Downstream packages only need to link against the exported `foxglove_sdk_vendor::foxglove_sdk` target to obtain both the wrapper code and the underlying SDK runtime.
-It follows the upstream installation guidance that recommends fetching the appropriate archive for your target platform and linking the C++ wrapper in your own build.

 Currently the package pulls Foxglove SDK `v0.15.1` for Linux hosts (`x86_64` or `aarch64`).
-The archive is vendored under `vendor/` (see below) and verified via the SHA256 value published on the [GitHub release page](https://github.com/foxglove/foxglove-sdk/releases?q=sdk%2F&expanded=true), and extracted into the build tree before being installed to `install/`.
+The archive is vendored under `vendor/` (see below), verified via the SHA256 value published on the [GitHub release page](https://github.com/foxglove/foxglove-sdk/releases?q=sdk%2F&expanded=true), and extracted into the build tree before the headers, `libfoxglove.a`, `libfoxglove.so` (if provided), and the compiled wrapper library are installed to `install/`.

 ## Using the vendor package